In summer time 1.6.-31.8.2019 Infantry Museum is open daily 10.00-17.00.

 The museum also has photographs of the 159 soldiers in the infantry who have received the Mannerheim Cross, and a book giving the reasons why they were awarded the medal.
 Distinguished Finnish and foreign medals, such as Mannerheim Crosses of the 1st and 2nd class, are also on display.

 The other building houses a rotating exhibitions.
 The most current ones are Treasures of Trench War - military crafts from Continuation War 1941-44 and Finnish peacekeepers.
 The exhibition in the building features military tradition in Savo and the history of garrison canteen female staff.
 Exhibits range form a late 18th century gun to military uniforms used in Finland during the past three centuries.
 The museum tells the story of a soldier's life both on the battle field and on peace-time garrisons and training grounds.
 There is also a section depicting the actions of the Civil Guard Boys during the Continuation War.

 Handouts are available for visitors to browse through during their visit.
 The leaflet is also available in Swedish, English, and Russian.
 Guided tours are arranged by order for both small and large groups.
 Guides are available not only in Finnish and Swedish, but also in English and German.
 There is also a small gift shop which sells surplus military material, pins and postcards with military themes.

-During weeks 33-35 2017 The museum organizes guided tours through the basic exhibition in English on Fridays 18th and 25th AUG and 1st SEP.
+During weeks 27-33 2019 The museum organizes guided tours through the basic exhibition in English every Wednesday.
 The guidance will start at 1 PM and it takes about one hour.